-Mindfulness can help make the physical and mental benefits gained from meditation easier to achieve and so can be an initial step for those seeking a deeper transformative experience.
+Mindfulness can help make the physical and cognitive benefits gained from meditation easier to achieve and so can be an initial step for those seeking a deeper transformative experience.

-Mindfulness can also be nurtured and improved during formal meditation, while its practice can enhance meditation, making it easier to maintain focus.
+Mindfulness can also be nurtured and improved during formal meditation, while its practice can enhance meditation and breath work, making it easier to maintain focus.

 Just to confuse things a little, ‘mindfulness meditation’ is a type of meditation.
 This will be discussed in a later article.

 As looking after the mind is also healing for the body, both mindfulness and meditation can have many positive and similar effects.

 It can rebuild brain tissue, limit the onset of Alzheimer’s, dementia and ageing, reduce pain and improve immune function.

 Studies have also shown that it can have a physical effect on patients recovering from breast cancer.

 As it encourages clarity of thought mindfulness can also lower levels of depression, reduce insomnia, anxiety and stress – and increase levels of empathy and compassion.

 It is important to note that while mindfulness and meditation can be very effective tools for self-caring, they are not a ‘cure-all’.